Associate Curator, 16th Century Collections

 As Associate Curator of the sixteenth-century collections I am principally involved in the care, interpretation and display of the Tudor collection in London and of the Gallery’s sixteenth- and early seventeenth-century portraiture at Montacute House in Somerset.
-I am also working on a new digital interactive for our Tudor and Jacobean miniatures collection.
+I have also been involved in creating the new digital interactive now available for our Tudor and Jacobean miniatures collection.
 I also work across the collections and am currently involved in curating some of the themed displays for Simon Schama’s Face of Britain.

 I joined the National Portrait Gallery from the Courtauld Gallery in 2011.
 Following an MA in design history (V&A/RCA) I became curator of a private collection, later returning to the V&A to undertake a Collaborative Doctoral Award with the University of Sussex as part of the exhibition Baroque 1620-1800: Style in the Age of Magnificence (V&A 4 April-19 July 2009).
 My DPhil thesis focused on the relationship between sight and the concept of insight in the figurative arts of the Baroque.